dotnet/source-build/Documentation/RepoApi.md

 ### Actions

-To start, there are a number of actions source-build will need the repos to implement.
-The actions are:
+There will be a number of actions source-build will need the repos to implement.
+As more scenarios are designed and implemented, more commands will specified.
+The first action necessary is the `Build` action:

-1. `Restore` - Sync any external dependencies/tools necessary to build the repo.
 1. `Build` - Assemble the product from the current source contained in the repo.
-1. `Publish` - Put the assembled product in the specified location.
-1. `Test` - Ensure the assembled product works/acts correctly.

-This list of actions can be added to in the future as more scenarios are implemented.

 source-build formats arguments using a style that is compatible with MSBuild.
 The reasoning for this is that the majority of repos have an MSBuild based build system.
 Using this format will allow for arguments to easily be passed through to MSBuild.
 Similarly, both action and parameter arguments are case-insensitive, just like MSBuild default behavior.